Meet your Transfer Counselor

 Would you like to receive additional information?
 To receive an invitation to one of our virtual information sessions and live chat, or speak with an admissions counselor please fill out the form below.

 To apply, fill out the online undergraduate application and pay the $50.00 application fee.
 Once submitted in order to complete your application please send your official transcript(s) from every college/university you have attempted credit from in order to complete the application for a decision.
 We will let you know if we need your secondary school record as well.

-Transcripts and other materials can be send via email to email@example.com or mailed to:
+Transcripts and other materials can be send via email to email@example.com create new emailor mailed to:

 Western Connecticut State University

 In order to qualify as a transfer applicant students must have earned 12 or more college credits since their high school graduation, with only 3 allowed from CLEP-type exams.